silverfaulx/lua-fractal/README.md

 # lua-fractal
 my pet fractal renderer

-very unfinished and probably really unoptimized but i mean it sorta works so yeah
+very unfinished and probably really unoptimized but i mean it sorta works so yeah (i'm eternally postponing improving it)

 runs on luvit (because i was making lua discord bots) but i don't see why it wouldn't work with luajit if you fix the require stuff